finos/community/docs/development-infrastructure/continuous-integration/docker.md

     types: [published] # Run when publishing a release (via GitHub)
 ```

-Note that the following section requires setting a `DOCKER_PASSWORD` repository secret.
-This can be configured in Settings > Security > Actions > Repository Secrets:
+Note that the following section requires a `DOCKER_PASSWORD` repository secret to log into the `finos` Docker Hub account.
+Please contact [help@finos.org](mailto:help@finos.org) to set it up:

 ```yml
       - name: Log in to Docker Hub